New Year, New Foods to Discover

 For more tips and tricks on how to incorporate plant-based foods into your diet or to learn more about hemp, the following articles are a great place to start:

-*The above segment is a paid collaboration with Staminum Supersnacks, Pili Pushers, Three Farmers and PlanetHemp Superfood.
+*This post is in collaboration with Staminum Supersnacks, Pili Pushers, Three Farmers and PlanetHemp Superfood.
 All content, opinions, tips and information are entirely my own.

 #seeds #camelinaseeds #camelinaoil #nuts #plantbasedprotein #plantbasedfoods #legumes #barunuts #pilinuts #nonGMO #nopesticides #sustainableliving #veganuary #highsmokepoint #antioxidants #mineralrich #sprouted #highlydigestible #bioavailability #vitaminE #hemp #PlanetHempSuperfood #hemphearts #hempoil #hempproteinpowder #omega3and6 #GLA #fiberrich #completeprotein #antiinflammatory #ThreeFarmers #PiliPushers #StaminumSupersnacks #vegan #vegetarian #highqualityprotein #traceability #unrefined #sustainable #naturallyorganic #coldpressed #healthyoils #vegetablefats #hearthealthy #cholesterollowering